MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/skype-room-systems-v2/oms.md

 This article discusses how to manage Skype Room Systems v2 devices in an integrated, end-to-end manner using Microsoft Operations Management Suite.

-You can configure Microsoft Operations Management Suite (OMS) to provide basic telemetry that will help you manage Skype meeting room devices (see [Plan Skype Room Systems v2 management with OMS](../../plan-your-deployment/clients-and-devices/oms-management.md) and[Deploy Skype Room Systems v2 management with OMS](../../deploy-1/deploy-clients/with-oms.md) for details).
+You can configure Microsoft Operations Management Suite (OMS) to provide basic telemetry that will help you manage Skype meeting room devices (see [Plan Skype Room Systems v2 management with OMS](../../plan-your-deployment/clients-and-devices/oms-management.md) and [Deploy Skype Room Systems v2 management with OMS](../../deploy-1/deploy-clients/with-oms.md) for details).
 As your management solution matures, you can purchase additional data and management capabilities to create a more detailed view of device performance.

 ## Understand the log entries
 <a name="Telemetry"> </a>